-3.2.2 Companies that are residents [section 9I(1)(a)]
+3.2.2 Resident companies [section 9I(1)(a)]

-Only a company4 that is a resident may elect to be a headquarter company.
-In general, a company is a "resident" if it -
+Only a resident company $^{\rm 4}$ may elect to be a headquarter company.
+A company is a "resident" if it -

-- is incorporated, established or formed in South Africa; or - has its place of effective management5 in South Africa.
+- is incorporated, established or formed in South Africa; or - has its place of effective management5 in South Africa; and - a tax treaty does not deem that company to be exclusively a resident of another country for purposes of the application of any tax treaty.